 Pay: $18.00-$23.00 per hour

-Our mission is to provide care for substance abuse and behavioral health issues to help people live full, happy lives.
+Our mission is to provide care for mental health disorders and behavioral health issues to help people live full, happy lives.
 Anyone can thrive with the right support, and every day we commit to proving this idea.
 We combine evidence and a personal touch with compassion and understanding to help people recover, grow, and build a better life than they had before.
 To that end, we provide a diverse array of treatments and services by which we aim to promote holistic healing.

 California Rehab Campus LLC DBA Alter Addiction Treatment – Dana Point